-When it comes to authentic Irish pubs, what could matter more than the availability of Guinness?
-A lot, as it turns out, from great Irish cuisine to quality Celtic music.
-Whether you’re a fan of whiskey bars or beer bars, there’s nothing quite like a dive plastered in shamrocks.
-So quit wondering where to drink in Los Angeles tonight: lace up your Riverdance shoes and clink pints at one of our thoroughly Irish watering holes.
+L.A. is full of great pubs—and you don’t even need the luck o’ the Irish to find ’em.
+When it comes to tracking down the perfect Irish bar, what could matter more than the availability of Guinness?
+A lot, as it turns out, because you’ve got to factor in great Irish cuisine, ambiance and even quality Celtic music.
+Thankfully, whether you’re a fan of whiskey bars or beer bars, there’s nothing quite like a dive plastered in shamrocks and our city has them in spades.
+So quit wondering where to drink in Los Angeles tonight: Lace up your Riverdance shoes and clink pints at one of our thoroughly Irish watering holes.

 RECOMMENDED: Our guide to St. Patrick’s Day in Los Angeles

 There are Irish pubs that feature music, and then there are music venues that happen to live in an Irish pub.
 Molly Malone’s has been brewing up its own little pint of Dublin in L.A. since 1969 and showcasing musical talent (and a great beer list) every step of the way.
-Rock, Irish folk, country—the lineup spans the genre gamut, and with Molly’s stellar acoustics, it’s one of L.A.’s better pubs for catching a show.
-Dinner and a show, in fact—on nights with live music, their kitchen is open until 10pm.
-True, the menu sometimes reads as less than traditional—ask for O'Brien Fries and you'll get a plate of French—but the Kildare Hot Corned Beef Sandwich is as Irish as they come.
+Rock, Irish folk, country: The lineup spans the genre gamut, and with Molly’s stellar acoustics, it’s one of L.A.’s better pubs for catching a show—dinner and a show, in fact.
+On nights with live music, the kitchen is open late.
+True, the menu sometimes reads as less than traditional—burgers, ham-and-cheese sandwiches and BLTs abound—but the Kildare Hot Corned Beef Sandwich is as Irish as they come.
 Plus, you’ll need some sustenance while you dance the night away by the main stage, also known as the Snug.

-Its mascot is a drunken toddler named Reilly, and really, is there anything more Irish than that?
-Rock and Reilly’s has maintained a frat house status among West Hollywood watering holes, throwing epic St. Patrick's Day block parties and boasting maxims like, “A new study shows that binge-drinking leads to a kick-ass good time.”
-But it’s also the perfect pub to partake in casual whiskey tastings (a new whiskey is featured each week) or to make friends at the bar during a crowded Saturday night.
-If all that testosterone proves too much to handle, step outside onto Reilly’s outdoor patio with an order of the Irish Nachos, a fan favorite.
-Made with homemade kettle chips and topped with peppered bacon, Irish cheddar and corn salsa—the snack provides just enough sustenance to refuel for another round of bro-tastic shots.
+Its mascot is a drunken toddler named Reilly, and really, that sets the tone before you even step inside.
+Rock and Reilly’s has maintained frat-house status among the Sunset Strip’s watering holes, throwing epic St. Paddy’s Day block parties and boasting maxims like, “A new study shows that binge-drinking leads to a kick-ass good time.”
+But it’s also got hubs near USC and in LAX, making this the perfect pub to partake in casual whiskey tastings all over the city.
+If all the testosterone proves too much to handle, step outside onto Reilly’s outdoor patios (especially in WeHo) with an order of the Irish Nachos, a fan favorite.
+Comprised of house-made kettle chips and topped with peppered bacon, Irish cheddar and corn salsa, the snack provides just enough sustenance to refuel for another round of bro-tastic shots.

-The quaint community of Toluca Lake has its fair share of restaurants, cafés and bars, but for a pub that takes pride in its steady drinking crew, head to Timmy Nolan’s for a pint (or one of the 20+ Irish whiskeys available).
+The quaint community of Toluca Lake has its fair share of restaurants, cafés and bars, but for a pub that takes pride in its steady drinking crew, head to Timmy Nolan’s for a pint (or one of the 20-plus Irish whiskeys available).
 Starting around 3pm, the first floor of this dark, quintessential Irish pub begins to fill up with regulars asking about friends and family between sips of Guinness and Fuller’s London Porter, stopping their chatter only for snacks from the small grill across the bar (the potato skins are great if you’re craving comfort food).
-Upstairs, a full dining room is available for pub goers to try the Irish stew, fish and chips, and more.
-But beware on game day: the vibe quickly morphs from a relaxed Cheers atmosphere to that of rabid sports fans rooting for their team.
-Blimey!
+Upstairs, a full dining room is available for pub goers to try the signature Irish stew, fish and chips, shepherd’s pie and more.
+But beware game day: The vibe quickly morphs from a relaxed Cheers atmosphere to that of a sports bar packed with rabid fans rooting for their team.
+Blimey.